eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_security.md

 Publet implements a simple security strategy using [Apache Shiro](http://shiro.apache.org).

-Resources are always inside a git repository.
+Resources may be maintained in a git repository.
 A repository can be _open_ or _closed_.
 An open repository can be cloned by anybody, while closed repositories need explicit _pull_ permission for cloning and any other read access.
 Write access will always be protected by checking an explicit _push_ permission.

-Furthermore, restriction on resources can be defined.
+Furthermore, restriction on resources can be defined by URL patterns.
+These permissions are checked on each request to the resource.
+Obviously it wouldn't make sense to restrict resources in an open repository, as it can be cloned by anybody.
+Thus, to make use of URL restrictions, use a closed repositories.

 These rules are specified in one xml file on a specific location